christiancopeland/firstcompiler/README.md

 Learning the inner workings of a compiler by building one.

 CURRENT STATE:
-  o| Based on input, outputs a tree structure that follows PEMDAS to ensure multiplication and division binds
+  o| Based on input, outputs a Unix tree structure that follows PEMDAS to ensure multiplication and division binds
     stronger than addition and subtraction.